stephen-h-d/pyalgoviz/README.md

 pnpm run dev
 ```

+You can then go to localhost:3000 to view the frontend.
+If the backend server is running, API requests will be routed through the proxy as defined in vite.config.ts.

 To run tsc as a static analyzer (i.e. it does not compile; it just does
 type-checking):